Phono3py API#

 Supercell force calculation#

-Forces of the generated supercells with displacements are calculated by some external force calculator such as first-principles calculation code.
+Forces on the displaced supercells are computed by an external force calculator such as a first-principles code.

-Calculated supercell forces will be stored in a Phono3py class instance through Phono3py.forces attribute by setting an array_like variable with the shape of (num_supercells, num_atoms_in_supercell, 3).
-In the above example, the array shape is (1254, 72, 3).
+The computed supercell forces are stored in the Phono3py instance through the Phono3py.forces attribute by assigning an array-like with shape (num_supercells, num_atoms_in_supercell, 3).
+In the example above, the shape is (1254, 72, 3).

-If the calculated force sets are stored in the FORCES_FC3 file, the numpy array of forces is obtained by
+If the force sets are stored in a FORCES_FC3 file, the numpy array of forces can be obtained by:

 forces = np.loadtxt("FORCES_FC3").reshape(-1, num_atoms_in_supercell, 3)